How to Dispose of Dry Ice Safely and Easily

 What should I do if I accidentally touch dry ice?

-Yes, if you experience frostbite, immediately place the affected area in lukewarm water and seek medical attention if necessary.
+If you experience frostbite, place the affected area in lukewarm water and seek medical attention if needed.

 How can I transport dry ice safely?